fyne-io/developer.fyne.io/index.md

 ## Diving Right In

 To explore more detailed topics you can check out the [explore](/explore/) section of this site.
-If you would like to request addditional examples or some support for your project you can [get in touch](https://fyne.io/support/).
+If you would like to request additional examples or some support for your project you can [get in touch](https://fyne.io/support/).